 From superstars to prominent bench players, every NBA hooper has something unique to help them get ready for each game.
 Some are hilarious.
 A few are legendary.
-Others are just downright crazy, like Boston Celtics legend Bill Russell vomiting before games or Jason Terry sleeping in his opponent’s shorts the night before he played or Hall of Fame center Shaquille O’Neal fake bowling in the locker room and after pregame introductions when he played for the Phoenix Suns.
+Others are just downright crazy, like Boston Celtics legend Bill Russell vomiting before games or Jason Terry sleeping in his opponent’s shorts the night before he played, Oklahoma City Thunder All-Star guard Russell Westbrook dancing, or Hall of Fame center Shaquille O’Neal fake bowling in the locker room and after pregame introductions when he played for the Phoenix Suns.

 Not impressed yet?
 There are countless examples to choose from, but for good luck, let’s take a look at the seven coolest and unforgettable pregame rituals by NBA players of all time.

 Before His Airness laced up his famous sneakers and put on a show every night at the United Center, the Chicago Bulls superstar guard would put chalk in his hands.
 That’s not abnormal, by any means, but what he did after was absolutely hilarious.
 In his very own pregame ritual, MJ would shower Bulls broadcaster Johnny Red Kerr.
 After a while, Kerr played along and would bring props such as gas masks, scarfs and an umbrella to his courtside desk.

 LeBron James’ Chalk Toss